imedkrisna/krisna/content/authors/admin/_index.md

 Greetings!
 My name is Krisna.
 I am a PhD student at Crawford School of Public Policy, the Australian National University (ANU), Canberra.
 My research is about trade and investment policy and how it affects Indonesian firms.
 I use some structured equation such as GTAP model, but also do some empirics like gravity models.

  I use this website as a place to store my CV.
-I also ocassionally writes (check out posts tab) in english but mostly in Indonesian.
+I also ocassionally writes (check out posts tab) in english but mostly in Indonesian with mostly serious content.
+I do sarcasm on twitter so do follow (tweets in Indonesian, mostly).
+Lastly, I use this site to post my musical hobby.
+Don't click hobby unless you are prepared to hear some crappy voice.
+I warned you.